 - We have an employee coming back from ordinary maternity leave but the person covering her maternity is doing a great job.
 Can we give the returning employee a different job when she comes back?

 No, the employee returning from maternity leave has the right to return to her job unless the job is no longer there.
 Having someone else doing the job doesn’t mean the job isn’t available.
 There is more flexibility if she was returning after additional maternity leave (over 26 weeks leave).
 However, either way, you must be very careful of discrimination in these cases.

 - Do I have to say yes to a request for part-time working?

 If this is a flexible working request, you can only rely on one of the eight statutory reasons for refusing.
-These include burden of additional cost on the company, difficulty arranging other staff and detrimental impact on quality of service.
-When considering such a request you should always keep in mind indirect discrimination as most requests for part time working are from women and your approach must be as consistent as possible.
+These include the burden of additional cost on the company, difficulty arranging other staff and detrimental impact on the quality of service.
+When considering such a request you should always keep in mind indirect discrimination as most requests for part-time working are from women and your approach must be as consistent as possible.

 - We are taking over a contract and don’t want to take on all of their staff, can they be made redundant?